Chevrolet S-10 Blazer: First generation (1983–1994)

-The 1.9 and 2.0 L gasoline fours and the 2.2 L diesel were dropped after 1985, replaced by the larger 2.5 L Iron Duke engine.
+The 1.9 L, 2.0 L gasoline, and 2.2 L diesel engines were dropped after 1984, replaced by the larger 2.5 L Iron Duke engine.
 The V6 was refitted with a throttle-body fuel injection system for 1986 in order to improve performance and fuel economy.

-In order for it to keep being competitive, the Blazer and Jimmy received a new 262 cuin V6 option for 1988 (also used with the Astro/Safari vans, short wheelbase G-series vans, and light duty C/K-1500 trucks), based on the Chevrolet Small-Block V8 engine, producing a respectable 150 hp.
+In order for it to keep being competitive, the Blazer and Jimmy received a new 262 cuin V6 option for 1988 (also used with the S-10/S-15 pickups, Astro/Safari vans, G-series vans, and C/K 1500 and 2500 trucks), based on the Chevrolet small-block V8 engine, producing a respectable 150 hp.
 Power output was increased to 160 hp for 1989, while the four-cylinder engine was dropped.
-The 2.8 L V6 was discontinued after 1990, making the 4.3 L the sole available engine.
-A 5-speed manual transmission (Getrag 290/Hydramatic 290/5LM60, sourced from the GMT400) was added to the option list, replacing the Borg-Warner T-5.
+The 2.8 L V6 was discontinued after 1989, making the 4.3 L the sole available engine.
+A 5-speed manual transmission (Getrag 290/Hydramatic 290/5LM60, sourced from the GMT400) was added to the option list, replacing the BorgWarner T-5.

-In March 1990, 4-door versions of the S-10 Blazer and Jimmy were introduced as a 1991 model; the 4-door had a 6.5 in longer wheelbase (2-doors had a 100.5 in wheelbase - six inches (152 mm) longer than the Ford Bronco II) and a one-piece front grille with a painted black insert (1990 two-door S-10 Blazers and Jimmys had the three-piece grille).
+In March 1990, 4-door versions of the S-10 Blazer and Jimmy were introduced as a 1991 model; the 4-door had a 6.5 in longer wheelbase (2-doors had a 100.5 in wheelbase, six inches (152 mm) longer than the Ford Bronco II) and a one-piece front grille with a painted black insert (1990 two-door S-10 Blazers and Jimmys had the three-piece grille).
 This new grille also did away with the separate metal filler panel under the grille, since the grille is taller and took its place.
-Early production models between March and August 1990 were initially available as a four-wheel drive only; 2WD versions commenced production around Summer 1990.
+Early production models between March and August 1990 were initially available as 4WD models only; 2WD versions commenced production thereafter.
 This came just months ahead of the introduction of the Ford Explorer, which replaced the Bronco II; six-and-a-half years after the segment-leading Cherokee debuted with four doors.

 The upscale Oldsmobile Bravada appeared later in the year featuring an All-Wheel-Drive package called "Smart-Trak" (using a BorgWarner 4472 transfer case, shared with the AWD Astro/Safari).